 Once a resource is in the Community Library, you can choose to submit it to the Vetted Library.
 Vetted Library submissions are expected to be more refined and contain more supplementary information about using the resource than Community Library submissions.
 Vetted Library materials show up first in search results, are marked as “vetted”, and are accessible to all users (including non-registered users).
 During the Vetted Library submission process, you will be able to group and organize your files to clearly show which files go together and the relationships between these groups, and add more details about how to use your materials.
 After your Vetted Library submission is complete, you can still update, and make changes to your materials or the descriptions of them.
 Extensive updates may require additional editorial review.
 Submitting to the Vetted Library is a more involved process than submitting to the Community Library, but Vetted Library submissions are seen and used by more users, and contain the implementation and pedagogical information users need in order to use the materials well.

-In 2020, we will add a third library, where you can submit your materials to go through a formal peer-review process and be published, similar to the way you would publish a journal article.
-To learn more about our Peer-Reviewed Library, please see our peer review page.
+The Peer-Reviewed Library is a future feature for the Living Physics Portal.
+This will be where you can submit your materials to go through a formal peer-review process and be published, similar to the way you would publish a journal article.
+To learn more about plans for our Peer-Reviewed Library, please see our peer review page.

 All materials contributed to the Vetted Library are reviewed by the Portal editorial team.
 Vetted Library reviews are meant to be a check that the content is suitable for the Portal and the information provided is helpful to other instructors.
 This review is not as in-depth as a review of a journal article, but is used to maintain a level of quality agreed upon by our editors.
 Once you submit your materials to the Vetted Library, there is a 4-step process:The general review process is: